aferron/FarOut/README.md

 ### Post-class Plans

-After the course is completed, the range of characters and game objects will be expanded and features will be added to allow saving a user's games and information and move into to multi-player networking.
+After the course is completed, the range of characters and game objects will be expanded and features will be added to allow saving a user's games and information and move into to multiplayer networking.

 ## Related Works